King Island Australia

 Further north there is the Reekara Wildlife Sanctuary, where you can

 see the island’s animals.
-There is a lot of wildlife on King Island.
+There is a lot of wildlife on the island.

 most of the mainland Australia, such as Bennett’s Wallabies, Tasmanian